-Anthony Coote MSc (1st Class Hons) MBA, member AIG & SEG
+Anthony Coote MSc (1st Class Hons) MBA, AIG, SEG

 Anthony provides direction for the Trusts scientific-based biodiversity enhancement projects, and manages logistics and safety in relation to field programmes.
 He is a Geo-scientist with specialist technical input into the delineation of metals in the Earth’s crust, many of these metals increasingly strategic and indispensable to expanding sustainable energy generation and consumption.
 Presentation of papers at international conferences provides Anthony with a means of ongoing professional development.
 His previous experience in directing charitable/not-for-profit organisations includes the re-development of the Rainbow Snow-Sports area.
 He has a strong appreciation for the natural world, participates in a range of outdoor pursuits, and considers himself a capable amateur meteorologist.
 His post-graduate university projects include a New Zealand volcanologic study, and an economic evaluation of a resource development in Vietnam.

 Founding Trustee: Rachel L Hufton BSc Hons PGDip, MCIEEM, MEIANZ

-Rachel implements and coordinates scientific based biodiversity enhancement projects.
-She is an experienced Ecologists/ Ornithologist with international experience; working as a county ecologist safeguarding local biodiversity for local government, as an environmental consultant and a field project officer and ornithologist for NGO’s.
-She is a certified member of the Chartered Institute of Ecology and Environmental Management, has a Bachelor of Science in Ecology with Hons and has completed post-graduate studies in biological recording and ornithology.
+Rachel implements and coordinates scientific based biodiversity enhancement and awareness raising projects.
+She is an experienced Ecologist and Ornithologist with international experience; working as a county ecologist safeguarding local biodiversity for local government, as an environmental consultant and a field project officer and ornithologist for NGO’s.
+She is a certified member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), has a Bachelor of Science in Ecology with Hons and has completed post-graduate studies in biological recording and ornithology.